CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 For ease of management, a Double-Take console software is the single pane of glass for managing all Double-Take servers, jobs and licenses.
 There are two products being covered as part of the knowledge articles, Double-Take DR and Double Availability.

 - Double-Take Availability
-  - Consists of minimum two servers, the source and target server
+  - Consists of minimum two servers, the source and Target Server
-  - there is a real time synchronization between source and target servers (see below).
+  - there is a real time synchronization between source and Target Servers (see below).
   ![DT-Availiability-blockdiagram](../images/doubletake/DT-Availiability-blockdiagram.png)

 - Double-Take DR
-  - there are minimum three servers, the source server, the repository server and the target server.
+  - there are minimum three servers, the Source Server, the repository server and the Target Server.
-  - The source server is the server requires DR, with repository server to store the data and target servers for disaster recovery (see below).
+  - The Source Server is the server requires DR, with repository server to store the data and Target Servers for disaster recovery (see below).
   ![DT-DR-blockdiagram](../images/doubletake/DT-DR-blockdiagram.png)

   This knowledge article covers Double-Take Availability.